iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 ```

-In contrast to commands though, events are messages created by the system, and those that are considered relevant are published for the user to react upon.
+In contrast to commands though, events are messages created by the system, and those that are considered relevant are published for the consumer to execute custom logic.

 ## Workers